 Stake the date!
 We promise more menace and intrigue to follow in spades as new pages to sink your fangs into arrive next month so bookmark us and stick around!

-Until then…Get in the fight! – Join The Resistance – head over to our Prologue page or click the book on our home page to read away and march along with Kayla and Company on the path.
+Until then…Get in the fight! – Join The Resistance – head over to our comic page or click the picture on our home page to read away and march along with Kayla and Company on the path.

 New News?
 What’s the News!?